MaryAngelique/freecodecamp-personal-portfolio/README.md

 - The projects section should contain at least one link to a project.✅

-- My portfolio should have a navbar with an id of navbar.
+- My portfolio should have a navbar with an id of navbar.✅

 - The navbar should contain at least one link that I can click on to navigate to different sections of the page.